tristanpendergrass/som/README.md

 - [x] Make selected/unselected be a checkbox on left
 - [x] Fix layout of rows
 - [x] Tooltips for feature and variant
-- [ ] Add underline for text box for custom variant input
+- [x] Add underline for text box for custom variant/feature input
 - [ ] Make red/green background color of feature name be dependent on variant and only show when selected
 - [ ] Make add feature look like an override but with (+) button instead of edit and no other stuff
 - [ ] Add a way to easily enter override_token (easily get override token?)
 - [ ] Visual polish
+- [ ] Make input for editing feature auto focus when edit button clicked https://stackoverflow.com/questions/31901397/how-to-set-focus-on-an-element-in-elm